-My parents had to pay a lot of money for me to become a part of their family.
+As in, my parents had to pay money for me to become a part of their family.

 Like, a lot of money.

-It boils down to becoming a business transaction; the product?
+It’s a business transaction.
+The product?
 A human being.

-So, it’s vital that there be a shift in focus.
-Instead of choosing to let anger take me over, I can choose to use it for motivation.
-Motivation to advocate for children waiting in foster care, instead of trying to convince pregnant mothers to give up their children.
-Motivation to be a voice for adoptees, sharing experiences and raising awareness to agencies and groups about the repercussions of adoption.
-Motivation to question current practices and the validity of them in today’s society.
-Motivation for change.
+So, I’m faced with two options.
+I can either let my anger take me over and shut me down, or I can use that anger for motivation.
+Motivation to advocate for children waiting in foster care, rather than trying to convince pregnant mothers to give up their babies.
+A motivation to continue to be a voice for adoptees by sharing experiences as well as raise awareness about the repercussions of adoption.
+Motivation to question current practices and the their validity today’s society.
+A motivation for change.